Steve Culumovic

 FURNITURE | WOODWORK

-Regardless of the scale of the work, Steve approaches each piece in the same manner, thoughtfully choosing which species of wood to use and how the grain will enhance its overall appearance.
+Steve approaches each piece in the same manner, thoughtfully choosing which species of wood to use and how the grain will enhance its overall appearance.

 Steve is proud to be able to convey respect to his customers, his materials and himself in the process of creating his work.